blynchNDI/apollobuildscriptdev/README.md

 ## Introduction

 This is a bash build script for rebuilding an Apollo instance, designed for use with CodeDeploy to deploy an updated version of the Apollo application.
 Given this intended use-case the script is not designed for deploying a fresh copy of Apollo, which requires a number of simple one-time installation and setup steps that it would be inefficient to repeatedly run for every update.
 Note that the script requires a certain [installation standard](#required-setup), such as a specific file path that the application is installed at; however, the script can be easily modified for different configurations as needed.
-The script has two components: the .yml config file, appspec.yml, and the two bash script files, moveconfig.sh and buildapollo.sh.
+The script has two components: the .yml config file, appspec.yml, and the two bash script files, prebuild.sh and buildapollo.sh.

 ## Components